don/ITP-DeviceToDatabase/Assignments/assignment-week-5.md

   - Use TimescaleDB and the `tsfarm` database.
 Hint: use the `time_bucket` function
   - Explain the differences between the InfluxDB and TimescaleDB and query results.

-4) Write two queries that use data from your sensor data in the `itp` database on InfluxDB.
+4) OPTIONAL: Write two queries that use data from your sensor data in the `itp` database on InfluxDB.

 Submit the screenshots of your charts, a link to your SQLite database, and the queries & results for SQL parts 2, 3 and 4 via email by **March 11th**, 5:00 PM EST. Make sure queries are formatted so they are easy to understand.
 The queries should be **text**, so I can run them.
 It's fine to submit a screenshot of the query results.